-Few humans have crossed the mountains of South Georgia Island - except, of course, Sir Earnest Shackleton during his epic journey. running across the 30-ft Giles cutter Wanderer III, whose current owners are continuing the globetrotting traditions of her original owners, author/explorers Eric and Susan Hiscock.
-"Ice pancakes were all over the surface by the time we left South Georgia," recalls Catherine.
+Few humans have crossed the mountains of South Georgia Island - except, of course, Sir Earnest Shackleton during his epic journey. running across the 30-ft Giles cutter Wanderer III, whose current owners are continuing the globetrotting traditions of her original owners, author/explorers Eric and Susan Hiscock. ''T Lee pancakes were all over the surface by the time we left South Georgia," recalls Catherine.
 From there, it was a long, hard 4,000-mile trip to South Africa that took them 51 days.
 Along the way, they saw plenty of nasty weather, but the low point for Catherine was when they were smacked by a rogue wave that slammed her against the mizzen mast and soaked her to the skin.
 "That totally pissed me off," she says with a smile.
 At another point they heard a mayday from a sailboat in peril and were able to relay the call to Brazilian rescuers.
-On Faraway's nighttime approach to the mainland, the weary passage-makers had a thrill: "We were suddenly surrounded by dolphins that were literally glowing with phosphorescence.
+On Faraway's nighttime approach to the mainland, the weary passage-makers had a thrill: "We were suddenly surrounded by dolphins that were literally returned in 1922 en route to another Antarctic survey project.
+Sadly, though, he died of a heart attack aboard his ship, Quest, in a nearby cove.
+For Catherine, another highlight was glowing with phosphorescence.
 It was just so unbelievable; they were so bright as they dove beneath our bow and circled around us."
 From previous visits, John knew that Hout Bay, with its easy access to shore, nearby shops and hospitable yacht club, was much more cruiser-friendly than Cape Town.
 CAPE HORN & BEYOND After spending so long in rugged, far-flung places, it was nice to be in a place where they could resupply - and get off the boat for a while.
-John and Catherine did a bit of inland touring, before continuing north up the Atlantic The final 5,500 miles of Catherine's Crew List odyssey took her all the way up the South Atlantic, and across the equator to the Canaries, with stops en route at both St. Helena and Ascension - both solitary islands lying more than 1,000 miles offshore.
+John and Catherine did a bit of inland touring. before continuing north up the Atlantic.
+The final 5,500 miles of Catherine's Crew List odyssey took her all the way up the South Atlantic, and across the equator to the Canaries, with stops en route at both St. Helena and Ascension - both solitary islands lying more than 1,000 miles offshore.
 A highlight of her stay at St. Helena was the hospitality of the British population of Jamestown - especially the gregarious proprietress of the Consulate Hotel, who offered Catherine and John a hot bath whenever they came ashore - and did their laundry for free!
 Catherine loved it there - and not just because of those hot baths.
 "The town is like a beautiful little village in the English countryside.
 The weather is